junxit/us-congress-bills-110/metadata.md

 - 2007-03-27 — Rule provides for consideration of H. Con.
 Res.
 99 with 4 hours of general debate.
 Previous question shall be considered as ordered without intervening motions.
 Specified amendments are in order.
 - 2007-03-27 — The House Committee on Rules reported an original measure, H. Rept.
 110-79, by Ms. Sutton.
 - 2007-03-27 — The House Committee on Rules reported an original measure, H. Rept.
 110-79, by Ms. Sutton.
+- 2007-03-28 — Considered as privileged matter. (consideration: CR H3192-3199)
+- 2007-03-28 — Considered as unfinished business. (consideration: CR H3203-3204)
+- 2007-03-28 — DEBATE - The House proceeded with one hour of debate on H. Res.
+275.
+- 2007-03-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-28 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 197 (Roll no. 203). (text: CR H3192)
+- 2007-03-28 — On ordering the previous question Agreed to by the Yeas and Nays: 225 - 196 (Roll no. 202). (consideration: CR H3199, H3203-3204)
+- 2007-03-28 — POSTPONED PROCEEDINGS - At conclusion of the debate on H. Res.
+275, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mr. Sessions demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2007-03-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 197 (Roll no. 203).(text: CR H3192)